-Income tax expense amounted to \$195 million (2013/14: \$131 million), reflecting an effective tax rate of 17.3% (2013/14: 19.7%).
-High effective tax rate in FY13/14 was driven by an income tax provision of \$22 million recorded in prior year, in light of the uncertainty of the tax deductibility of certain upfront payments for spectrum utilisation fees.
-Excluding this tax provision, effective tax rate for 2013/14 would have been 16.4%.
+Income tax expense amounted to \$175 million (2014/15: \$195 million), reflecting an effective tax rate of 18.2% (2014/15: 17.3%).
+In light of the uncertainty of the tax deductibility of certain upfront payments for spectrum utilisation fees, these payments have been treated as non-deductible on cash or amortisation basis, Group effective tax rate is therefore higher than 16.5%.

-Macau operations reported an operating profit of \$1 million (2013/14: operating loss of \$17 million) amid higher handset profits.
+Macau operations reported an operating loss of \$33 million (2014/15: operating profit of \$1 million) amid lower handset profits, roaming and prepaid revenue.